Skip to content

 “No, in all these things we are more than conquerors through him who loved us.
 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.” -Romans 8:37-39

 Do you believe that?
-Do you believe what Jesus promised when He said, “whoever loses their life for me and for the gospel will save it” (Mark 8:35)?
-You may be beat up, persecuted, and even lose your life, but God says to you, “You are a conqueror and worthy.”
+Do you believe what Jesus promised when He said, “‘For whoever wants to save their life will lose it, but whoever loses their life for me and for the gospel will save it (Mark 8:35)’”?
+You may be beaten up, persecuted, and even lose your life, but God says you are a conqueror and worthy.

 It’s hard to believe that being faithfully obedient to Jesus’ commands really gives us all that we long for in our hearts.
 But that’s our call, and that’s our reward.
 Whatever the outcome or consequences of our obedience, we know that our hearts are full in the Lord.

-“…What no eye has seen, what no ear has heard, and what no human mind has conceived—the things God has prepared for those who love him...” -1 Corinthians 2:9
+“‘What no eye has seen, what no ear has heard, and what no human mind has conceived’—the things God has prepared for those who love him ... .” -1 Corinthians 2:9

 And it’s not all bad.
 Sometimes there will be success as a result of our obedience.
 Just look at Hebrews 11, which is full of stories of those who took risks in faith.

 “And what more shall I say?
-I do not have time to tell about Gideon, Barak, Samson and Jephthah, about David and Samuel and the prophets, who through faith conquered kingdoms, administered justice, and gained what was promised...” -Hebrews 11:32-33a
+I do not have time to tell about Gideon, Barak, Samson and Jephthah, about David and Samuel and the prophets, who through faith conquered kingdoms, administered justice, and gained what was promised ... .” -Hebrews 11:32-33a

 It doesn’t matter what circumstances we find ourselves in when we obey, as long as we obey.
 Scripture is clear that when our obedience blesses others, we are to thank God.
 But when our obedience seems to cost us, we can trust and experience the joy of the Lord as our strength (Nehemiah 8:10).